railslove/epics/README.md

 ### Lazy Mode

 Once you have a client, go ahead and start playing!
-There are 3 convinence methods that are hiding some strange names from you:
+There are 3 convenience methods that are hiding some strange names from you:

 * debit( _xml_ ) (submits a PAIN.008.003.02 document via CDD)